Empowering waste pickers in Ghana to create an alternative urban waste management system

 • Website: www.environment360gh.org

-The area of Tema New Town in Ghana has no organized waste collection due to inhabitants’ inability to pay.
-Therefore, waste is dumped along the coastal line or burned.
-Environment360 founded a Pick-it sorting centre in Tema New Town to improve livelihoods of waste pickers and support an alternative waste collection system that supports Ghana’s Nationally Determined Contributions.
-The IKI Small Grants project strengthens the capacity of more than 300 waste pickers in Tema New Town and surrounding areas to scale their businesses and independently operate at the Pick-It facility.
-This action increases the overall volume of recycled plastic, to reduce plastic that is illegally disposed or burned.
+The area of Tema New Town in southern Ghana lacks organised waste collection services due to inhabitants’ inability to afford them.
+Consequently, waste is being dumped or burned along the coastal line.
+To tackle this, Environment360 established a Pick-It sorting centre in Tema New Town to improve livelihoods of waste pickers and support an alternative waste collection system in line with Ghana’s Nationally Determined Contributions, which are the heart of the Paris Agreement in 2015 and embody efforts by each country to reduce national emissions and adapt to the impacts of climate change.
+The project funded by IKI Small Grants targeted 30 waste picker leaders (70% women), providing them with direct training and support.
+These leaders subsequently forwarded their knowledge to additional 300 residents in Tema New Town and surrounding areas.
+This effort increased the overall volume of recycled plastic, thereby reducing the amount of plastic that is illegally disposed of or burned.

 CAPACITY DEVELOPMENT